 What job opportunities could a floristry course lead to?

-Our floristry courses are taught by experienced industry professionals, and you will learn all the advanced botanical knowledge as well as the basic business and retail skills you need to become a fully qualified and job ready florist.
+TAFE NSW floristry courses are taught by experienced industry professionals, who will teach you all the advanced botanical knowledge, as well as the basic business and retail skills you need, to become a fully qualified and job-ready florist.